Performance Analysis of an Unreliable $M/G/1$ Retrial Queue with Two-way Communication: System model formulation

-Here, $P_{0,n}(t)$ is the probability that the server is idle and there are $n$ calls in the orbit at time $t$.
-Similarly, $P_{i,n}(x,t) dx$ denotes the joint probability that the server is busy with an $i$-type call during the remaining service time $(x, x\!+\!dx)$ and there are $n$ calls in the orbit at epoch $t$.
-For $j \!\in\! \{3,4\}$, $P_{j,n}(x,y,t) dy$ refers to the joint probability that at time $t$ there are $n$ calls in the orbit, the remaining service time is $x$, and the failed server is fixed within the remaining repair time $(y,y\!+\!dy)$ while it was serving an inbound $(j\!=\!3)$ or an outbound $(j\!=\!4)$ call.
+where $x, y \geq 0$ are time epochs.
+In (\ref{eq1}), $P_{0,n}(t)$ is the probability of the server being idle while having $n$ calls in the orbit at time $t$.
+For $i \in \{1,2\}$ in (\ref{eq2}) and (\ref{eq3}), $P_{i,n}(x,t)\,dx$ denotes the joint probability that the server is busy with an $i$-type call during the remaining service time $(x, x + dx)$ and there are $n$ calls residing in the orbit at time $t$.
+Likewise, for $j \in \{3,4\}$ in (\ref{eq4}) and (\ref{eq5}), $P_{j,n}(x,y,t)\,dy$ refers to the joint probability that at time $t$ there are $n$ calls residing in the orbit, the remaining service time is $x$, and the failed server is fixed within the remaining repair time $(y, y+dy)$ while serving an inbound $(j = 3)$ or an outbound $(j = 4)$ call.

-\section{Steady-state Distribution}
+\section{Steady-state distribution}

-To identify the pgfs of orbit size and number of calls in the system, we first determine the stability condition of the system using the following theorem.
+In this section, we identify the pgfs of orbit size and number of incoming calls in the system.
+To do so, we first determine the system stability condition using the following theorem.